MiguelMarcelino/Thoth/scala/cats-effect/fiber.md

 val fiber: IO[Fiber[IO, Unit]] = io.start
 ```

-The main advantage of fibers, is that a program can spawn thousands of fibers without incurring in the same problems as threads.
+The main advantage of fibers, is that a program can spawn thousands of them without incurring in the same problems as threads.
 This implies the following:
 - Fibers will suspend themselves when they encounter an async node
 	- In cats-effect 3, they are suspended every n `flatMap`s.
 - Cats-effect provides semantic blocking over asynchronous operations